Crypto Assets

 Yearly Review

 Methodologies and Benchmark Statements are reviewed at least once a year.
 Feedback from index users and other relevant market participants is considered during the review process.
 Material changes are communicated in accordance with this benchmark statement.
 Note that the Yearly Review is not the same as the Review Date.
+Review Date relates to the rebalancing of benchmarks.

 General Disclosure